 The CWB index was developed in partnership with Neighborhood Nexus and the Atlanta Regional Commission.
 It provides a set of common metrics to assess the well-being of children, the families supporting them, and the community surrounding them.

-One speaker pointed out that the child in a community is like a canary in a coal mine.
+One speaker pointed out that a child in a particular community is like a canary in a coal mine.
 If the child is doing well, so is the community.
 If the child is doing poorly, the community is almost surely suffering as well.
 It’s a great metaphor and a comparison with which the TechBridge team passionately agrees.

 One Summit breakout session identified the ability to better collaborate and share resources as one of the distinct challenges in addressing education and career readiness.
 After having worked with around fifty nonprofit organizations on behalf of TechBridge, I can certainly attest to the importance of collaboration among nonprofits.
-And yet, virtually all of the nonprofits I’ve worked with on behalf of TechBridge came to us capturing program data with excel spreadsheets and manual processes.
+And yet virtually all of the nonprofits I’ve worked with on behalf of TechBridge came to us capturing program data with excel spreadsheets and manual processes.

 An Example of the Power of Data Sharing

 Data sharing can be a tricky concept to get your head around.
 Examples can help:

 Imagine you work for a homeless shelter and have ten beds available, but fifteen clients walk through your door.
 What do you do with the additional five people looking for a place to lay their heads?
 Ideally, you could check a community database and point people to the nearest shelter with a bed available.
 However, if the shelters in your area track bed availability using spreadsheets (and perhaps update summary information into the state-mandated Homeless Management Information System at the end of the month) there is no way to know which shelters have beds available unless you call each one.